Gol Linhas Aéreas Inteligentes (NYSE:GOL) Shares Gap Down to $3.57

-Gol Linhas Aéreas Inteligentes S.A.
-(NYSE:GOL – Get Free Report) gapped down prior to trading on Monday .
+Shares of Gol Linhas Aéreas Inteligentes S.A.
+(NYSE:GOL – Get Free Report) gapped down before the market opened on Monday .
 The stock had previously closed at $3.57, but opened at $3.45.
-Gol Linhas Aéreas Inteligentes shares last traded at $3.13, with a volume of 464,576 shares trading hands.
+Gol Linhas Aéreas Inteligentes shares last traded at $3.13, with a volume of 464,576 shares.

 Gol Linhas Aéreas Inteligentes Stock Down 0.6 %